 This English country cottage featured on The British Traveler is called The Thatch Cottage.
 Described as a truly charming English country cottage, cozy, and comfortable and set in a quiet hamlet.
 We don’t have hamlets in the states either, we have unincorporated settlements or neighborhoods in a city or village.

 The thatched roof on the cottage is what drew me in.
-Low beamed ceilings with an old fireplace has all the markings of a historic cottage, but I find no circa dates.
+Low beamed ceilings with an old fireplace have all the markings of a historic cottage, but I find no circa dates.

 Rave reviews from customers call it a storybook cottage with a lovely garden to enjoy drinking tea.